RefinedDev/rbx-ds-cloud/docs/install.md

     It will be installed on the `$HOME/.cargo/bin` path by default, you may change it in your system's enviorment variables.

-2. Or, you can download the repository and build from the source
+2. You can download the repository and build from the source

     ```sh
     git clone https://github.com/RefinedDev/rbx-ds-cloud.git